v0sem/sicp/exercises.typ

+#import "@local/cetz:0.2.0"

+= SICP Exercises

+This is my solution to most of the exercises on the sicp book.
+The main difference with the book itself is that the book proposes using scheme and I solved them using common lisp, which has some different keywords and uses.

+I will try to keep the code closer to scheme, keeping with the spirit of the chapter or exercise.

-= Chapter 1: Building Abstractions with Procedures
+== Chapter 1: Building Abstractions with Procedures

-== Exercise 1.1
+=== Exercise 1.1

 - `10`
 - `(+ 5 3 4)` $->$ `12`